eMahtab/best-time-to-buy-and-sell-stock-ii/README.md

 Design an algorithm to find the maximum profit.
 You may complete as many transactions as you like (i.e., buy one and sell one share of the stock multiple times).

 **Note: You may not engage in multiple transactions at the same time (i.e., you must sell the stock before you buy again).**

+**Note: We can buy the stock on the same day once we sell the already bought stock.**
 ```
 Example 1: